kajal-rekha/Antiques-Holder/README.md

 ## Project Features
 - Display of antique items in an attractive and organized manner.
 - User-friendly interface that makes it easy to view and manage antique items.
-- Option to add, edit and delete antique items from the collection.
-- Ability to search and filter items based on various criteria.
-- Option to share antique items with others.

 ## Tools Used
 - React: A JavaScript library for building user interfaces.